Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Conclusion

-While its overseas capability procurement is very mature, further work needs to be done to ensure that Defence Primes are held accountable against specified requirements in the delivery of those programs, and that this overseas procurement is complemented by a robust and effective sovereign Defence capability ecosystem.
+While its overseas capability procurement is very mature, further work needs to be done to ensure that Primes are held accountable against specified requirements in the delivery of those programs, and that this overseas procurement is complemented by a robust and effective sovereign defence capability ecosystem.

 Call to Action